Last Updated on July 26, 2022 by Michelle Ball

-This special education checklist should keep parents of special education students busy during those long summer days and should make the future go better.
+This special education checklist should keep parents busy during those long summer days and should make the future go better.
 When the press of an IEP meting comes, a parent with a great binder and actual knowledge of what was missed, done, and/or what is needed, can better argue the points and is more likely to get what they want.

 Student special education lawyer Michelle Ball helps families across the state of California, as a student rights attorney, in cities such as Roseville, Clovis, Galt, Lodi, San Francisco, Monterey, Los Angeles and many more.